 Emily is also a creative writer producing multilingual work across poetry, song, and narrative forms, including writing and singing in her ancestral language as part of an ongoing commitment to cultural renewal and intergenerational knowledge sharing.
 Her creative practice is deeply grounded in community and Country, and prioritises care, continuity, and cultural responsibility.

-Alongside her creative work, Emily is a freelance arts journalist contributing Indigenous perspectives to Australia’s cultural discourse.
-Her writing has been published in National Indigenous Times and Limelight, Australia’s leading arts magazine, where she covers music, performance, and arts policy through a decolonial and community-informed lens.
+Alongside her creative work, Emily is an arts and culture journalist contributing Indigenous perspectives to Australia’s cultural discourse.
+Her writing has been published in numerous literary journals and media such as the National Indigenous Times and Limelight, Australia’s leading arts magazine, where she covers music, performance, and arts policy through a decolonial and community-informed lens.
 Her journalism foregrounds First Nations voices and critically interrogates questions of representation, ownership, and cultural labour within the arts.

 Professional Experience: